statsig-io/.github/profile/README.md

 With Statsig, you can:

-* Control the rollout of feature launche
+* Control the rollout of feature launches
 * Measure the impact of every product update, no matter how small or large
 * Build a culture of data-driven decision making
 * Run 10x more product experiments with low-lift